Rakesh Jhunjhunwala-led Akasa Air gets NoC from govt; set to fly in early 2022

 The billionaire investor's predilection for aviation dates back to 2015 when he invested in InterGlobe Aviation, which runs IndiGo.
 Over the years, irrespective of good or bad results, he grilled the management in investor calls, a sign that he was keenly interested in the sector.

 Now, he has directly entered it.
-And he’s bringing company.
+And he's bringing company.
 His team includes, among others, former IndiGo President Aditya Ghosh and former Jet Airways CEO Vinay Dube, who will be CEO of Akasa Air and director of the holding company, SNV Aviation Private Limited.

 Jhunjhunwala will reportedly invest $35 million (nearly Rs 260 crore) for a 40 per cent stake in Akasa.

 Also read: Rakesh Jhunjhunwala's new airline Akasa can give Boeing a chance to regain lost ground